Appearance

 next export

-Update your build script in package.json
+Update your build script in package.json to use next export:

 json